chayanforyou/WearLeveling/README.md

 The Library solves both of these problems by using these techniques:

-## It does all this with four functions:
+## It does all this with three functions:
 ```c
 void loadEeprom(uint8_t ASegment);
 uint16_t getValue(uint8_t ASegment);